tuxinetdk/TuxPlayer/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE).
+TuxPlayer is source-available under the TuxPlayer No-Resale License.

+You may use and modify the software for personal, educational, professional, and internal business purposes.
+You may not sell, rent, sublicense, commercially redistribute, or offer TuxPlayer as a paid service without prior written permission from Thomas / TuxiNet.

+See the LICENSE file for the full license terms.

 ## Project Structure